sqlitecloud/sdk/JS/README.md

 Official SDK repository for SQLite Cloud databases and nodes.

-This Javascript SDK allows a WebApp to communicate with an SQLite Cloud cluster using 2 WebSocket.
+This Javascript SDK allows a WebApp to communicate with an SQLite Cloud cluster using **2 WebSocket**.
 * A **main WebSocket** used to:
   * execute commands
   * get channels list